standardebooks/manual/8-typography.rst

 Exceptions
 ==========

 #.
 Epigraphs, bridgeheads, and some other types of heading matter are set in italics by default.
 Text that in a Roman-set context would be italicized (like non-English words or phrases, or titles of books) are thus set in Roman in that heading matter, to contrast against the default italics.
-However, if due to this rule the *entire header* would be set in Roman instead of italics, thus lending the header an unexpected appearance, then the contrasting Roman is discarded and the default italics are preserved.
+However, if due to this rule the *entire block* would be set in Roman instead of italics, thus lending the block an unexpected appearance, then the contrasting Roman is discarded and the default italics are preserved.

 	.. tip::